 Day 4: We travel to Nuremberg to visit the Nazi Rally Grounds, where the massive annual Nazi Party rallies were held to reinforce party enthusiasm and showcase the power of National Socialism.
 In the afternoon we explore the historical center of Nuremberg for a walking tour of the one-time capital of the Holy Roman Empire.

-Day 7: We spend the morning exploring World War II-related sites in Hamburg such as St. Nicolai Church, Hamburg Harbor and an intact Flaktower.
-In the afternoon we visit Hamburg’s 10-floor Maritime Museum.
+Day 7: We spend the morning exploring World War II-related sites in Hamburg such as St. Nicolai Church, Hamburg Harbor and an intact flak tower.
+Passengers then enjoy some free time.

 Day 8: In the morning we travel to our final destination, the German capital of Berlin.
 We visit the House of the Wannsee Conference, where the details of the implementation of the Final Solution to the Jewish question were hashed out.
 We then tour the 1936 Olympic Stadium.

 Day 9: We spend the morning discovering Berlin’s underworld through a guided tour of the ruins of Nazi Berlin, including air shelters, a bunker and the underbelly of a Flak tower.
 In the afternoon we explore Hitler’s Berlin, his plans for Germania and sites related to the fall of the Third Reich.
-Famous landmarks include the Reichstag, the Brandenburg Gate, Topography of Terror and the site of Hitler’s bunker.
+Famous landmarks include the Reichstag, the Brandenburg Gate and the site of Hitler’s bunker.

 Day 10: The Cold War is explored in the morning, with visits to Checkpoint Charlie, the Berlin Wall and Treptower Park.
 Our guests have free time in the afternoon to roam this surprisingly green city and its myriad of sites.